Web Analytics

 That's not what humans do.

-What do have is a caregiving drive, or, as scientists call it, “parental care motivational system”.
+We do, however, have something built in: our caregiving drive, or, as scientists call it, “parental care motivational system”.
 Neuroscience has shown that seeing babies’ faces and hearing babies cry activates two powerful desires in human adults:

-1. A desire to nurture which makes us tender, empathetic, selfless, and caring;
+1. A desire to nurture which makes us more tender, empathetic, selfless, and caring;

 These brain patterns emerge in just 100 milliseconds.
-This tells us that caregiving drive is subconscious: it does not require rational thinking, it just happens.6
+This tells us that the caregiving drive is subconscious: it doesn't require rational thinking.6

-Universal, biology-based, subconscious caregiving drive makes all of us – mothers, fathers, and other committed caregivers – want to care for our babies the best we can.
-But, for better or for worse, it does not tell us how.
-Evolution gave us a neocortex and, with it, neuroplasticity, amazing cognitive flexibility which comes with a cost: we must learn.
+Universal, biology-based, subconscious caregiving drive makes all of us – mothers, fathers, all committed caregivers – want to care for our babies the best we can.
+But it does not tell us how.
+Evolution gave us a neocortex and, with it, neuroplasticity: the amazing ability of our brain's to change and adapt.
+It gives us incredible cognitive flexibility which, however, comes with a cost: we must learn, and continue learning when our circumstances change.

 Evidence-based information

-Not surprisingly, having access to evidence-based information increases parents' competence and is associated with better child development and health outcomes.8 But surveys show that although most first-time parents want to learn about parenting and child development, they often have a hard time finding clear and trustworthy advice.
-The amount of information can be overwhelming and quality is often inconsistent.9
+Not surprisingly, having access to evidence-based information is known to increase parents' competence and is associated with better child development and health outcomes.8 But surveys show that although most first-time parents want to learn about parenting and child development, they often have a hard time finding clear and trustworthy advice.
+The volume of information is overwhelming while quality is, at best, inconsistent.9

 Your intuition

-If maternal instinct is a myth, why do so many mothers and fathers show a strong sense of just knowing when something is wrong (or right) with their children?
+If maternal instinct is a myth, why do so many parents and caregivers have such a strong sense of just knowing when something is wrong (or right) with their children?
 This “sixth sense” or “gut feeling” – our intuition – indeed exists.
-But it does not switch on as soon as we become parents.
+But it does not magically switch on the moment we become parents.

 In contrast with conscious and deliberate evidence-based knowledge, intuition is subconscious and automatic: it allows us to know something without analyzing or weighing the facts.
 It’s a way of knowing without being able to explain how we know.